cestcedric/drawmatic/README.md

 Once you're satisfied with your artwork click `Snap!` to create a snapshot.
 You can also delete everything you drew by hitting `Reset` and start over.

-- TODO: photo when not touching
-- TODO: photo when touching

 ### Pinch Detection

 The Hand Pose model detects 20 key points: one for each finger segment, one at the wrist.
 In order to be flexible with regards to camera resolution this software uses a relative measure to detect a pinch: